DPDK/dpdk/doc/guides/sample_app_ug/link_status_intr.rst

 ========================================

-The Link Status Interrupt sample application is a simple example of packet processing using the Intel® Data Plane Development Kit (Intel® DPDK) that demonstrates how network link status changes for a network port can be captured and used by an Intel® DPDK application.
+The Link Status Interrupt sample application is a simple example of packet processing using the Data Plane Development Kit (DPDK) that demonstrates how network link status changes for a network port can be captured and used by a DPDK application.

 Overview
 --------